 Our literature search identified 3,072 potentially relevant references (see Appendix Figure B1), of which 44 references met our inclusion criteria; these citations related to 17 individual studies and seven systematic reviews.
 Primary reasons for study exclusion included use of a combination regimen not approved by the FDA, comparison to a treatment that does not reflect current best practice (e.g., single-agent docetaxel in treatment-naïve EGFR+ patients), study population out of our scope, and non-comparative study design.
 Overall, we identified 36 references relevant to population 1 (first-line EGFR+) and eight references germane to population 3 (second-line EGFR-); we did not identify any relevant references for populations 2 and 4 (first-line EGFR- and second- or third-line EGFR+, respectively).
+[Please see the Supplement, starting on page 102, for a discussion of evidence relevant to population P2 that became available after the report was published, as well as a limited discussion of an additional trial relevant to population P3.]
 Details of the included studies are described in Appendix Table B1 and in the sections that follow; previous systematic reviews are described in Appendix G.